Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Multi-Layer Personalized Federated Learning

-where $\ell \in \mathcal{L}$ denotes a particular model layer.
 The full MLPFL algorithm is summarized in Algorithm~\ref{tb:server_client_sc2} and Figure~\ref{fig:overview}(b).
-Note that, in Scenario II, there are two steps of synchronization after $\Theta_{\mathsf{g}}^{(k+1)}$ has been aggregated compared with Scenario I. The first synchronization is adapting global model $\Theta_g$ as a temporary course-model $\Theta_c'$ as shown in line 6 of Algorithm~\ref{tb:server_client_sc2}.
-This course adaptation is done by one step update by using a batch of student within course $c$.
+Note that, in Scenario II, there are two steps of synchronization after $\Theta_{\mathsf{g}}^{(k)}$ has been aggregated, compared with Scenario I where there is just one step.
+The first synchronization is adapting the global model $\Theta_g$ as a temporary course-model $\Theta_c'$, as shown in line 6 of Algorithm~\ref{tb:server_client_sc2}.
+This course adaptation is done through a single-step update by using a batch of students from course $c$.
 We use stratified sampling to select a few students within each subgroup to form this batch without bias.
-After the course adaptation, the second step is to synchronize and adapt subgroup-models with course-models.
-Specifically, in each round $k$, the local subgroup model is initialized as $\Theta_c^{(k,0)}=\Theta_{{c}}^{(k)'}$, where $\Theta_{{c}}^{(k)'}$ is the temporary course-model adapted from global model.
+After the course adaptation, the second step is to synchronize and adapt the subgroup models, shown in line 8.
+In each round $k$, the subgroup model for demographic $x$ in course $c$ is initialized as $\Theta_{c,x}^{(k,0)}=\Theta_{{c}}^{(k)'}$, where $\Theta_{{c}}^{(k)'}$ is the temporary course-model.
+Referring to Figure~\ref{fig:overview}(b), the $\Theta_{c,x}^{(k,E)}$ correspond to the models at the bottom level of the hierarchy, which have the most fine-granular adaptation.
+Then, in line 11, the updated course-level models $\Theta_{{c}}^{(k+1)}$ are obtained by aggregating the bottom-level models, corresponding to the middle level of the hierarchy.
+Finally, in line 14, the updated global model $\Theta_{\mathsf{g}}^{(k+1)}$ is obtained by aggregating the middle-level models, corresponding to the top level of the hierarchy.